-Your system backs up your configuration data to a file every day.
-This data is replicated on each node in the system.
+The storage system backs up your control enclosure configuration data to a file every day.
+This data is replicated on each control node canister in the system.
 Download this file regularly to your management workstation to protect the data.
 This file must be used if there is a serious failure that requires you to restore your system configuration.
 It is important to back up this file after modifying your system configuration.

 Your volume data is susceptible to failures in your host application or your Storwize V7000 system.
 Follow a backup and archive policy that is appropriate to the data that you have for storing the volume data on a different system.

 Manage your spare and failed drives

-Your RAID arrays that are created from drives in the Storwize V7000 system consist of drives that are active members and drives that are spares.
+Your RAID arrays that are created from drives consist of drives that are active members and drives that are spares.